-A. Spin the wheel by lowering the wheel guard or by pressing the Enter button.
+A. Spin the wheel by cranking the hand nut until a beep is sounded.
 When the balancing cycle is completed the wheel will stop automatically and the imbalance values will appear on the LED's.

 NOTE: Do not use the foot operated shaft lock as a brake, it is intended to be used only to prevent shaft rotation while placing corrective weights.